metalevel-tech/powerNow/Readme.md

 - Use `sudo tlp start` to apply the configuration.

-The tool `powertop` is not just a monitoring tool it has also a calibrating option: `powertop -c`, and manual handling of the power management for the peripherical devices.
+The tool `powertop` is not just a monitoring tool it has also a calibrating option: `powertop -c`, and manual handling of the power management for the peripheral devices.

 See also: